Samsung NX1

-Samsung NX1 is a 28.2 MP Wireless SMART Mirrorless Digital Camera body, using the NX System lens mount.
+Samsung NX1 is a 28.2 MP Mirrorless Digital Camera body, using the NX System lens mount.
 A variety of professional and consumer lenses were introduced along with the camera.
 It was announced by Samsung on September 15, 2014.
+While Samsung never formally announced the discontinuation of the NX system, major retailers showed the NX1 as being "out of stock" around April 2016.

+Features

-It uses TIZEN OS as its main Operating System and has 4k video recording.
+The NX1 uses Tizen OS as its main operating system and has 4k video recording.
 The NX1 has a weather-resistant magnesium alloy body, 3" tilting Super AMOLED touchscreen display, 2.36M dot OLED EVF with 5ms lag, LCD info display on top of camera, built-in 802.11ac Wi-Fi and Bluetooth, USB 3.0 interface, Hybrid AF system with 205 phase-detect points covering 90% of the frame, and 15 fps burst shooting with continuous autofocus.
 It can output 4:2:2 8-bit 4K video over HDMI, has context-sensitive adaptive noise reduction, stripe pattern AF illuminator with 15m range and optional battery grip.
 It was the first commercially available camera featuring a back-illuminated APS-C sized sensor.
-While Samsung never formally announced the discontinuation of the NX system, major retailers showed the NX1 as being "out of stock" around April 2016.